-The Mobile Platform Work Group (MPWG) is a TCG Technical WG that develops specifications and reference documents.
-The Trusted Mobility Solutions Work Group (TMS) is a TCG Solutions WG that develops use cases, frameworks, and other reference documents.
+The Mobile Platform Work Group (MPWG) is a TCG Technical work group that develops specifications and reference documents.
+The Trusted Mobility Solutions Work Group (TMS) is a TCG Solutions work group that develops use cases, frameworks, and other reference documents.
 MPWG and TMS collaborate frequently to address the evolving challenges of the mobile device markets around the world.

 The Mobile Platform Work Group (MPWG) promotes the implementation of TCG technologies in mobile devices to support the wide variety of business models in consumer, enterprise, government, and academic environments.
 MPWG defines specifications and recommendations for trustworthy mobile devices that address the resource constraints of mobile devices (e.g., intermittent connectivity and limited battery life).
 MPWG collaborates closely with Global Platform and has co-developed recommended best practices for the use of Trusted Execution Environment (TEE) and other Global Platform technologies in trusted mobile devices.

 The Trusted Mobility Solutions (TMS) Work Group promotes the adoption of TCG technologies within end-to-end solutions for mobile devices, telecom infrastructure, and enterprise networks.
 Mobile devices should include trustworthy device identity, strong authentication, device integrity, secure storage, and virtualization.
 In enterprise networks, mobile devices should also include policy-based access control, and application and data isolation mechanisms.
 TMS collaborates closely with Global Platform (secure mobile devices), European Telecommunications Standards Institute (ETSI, network function virtualization and security), Alliance for Telecommunications Industry Solutions (ATIS, secure mobile devices), and other standards bodies.